Psykotikism/Mutant_Tanks/README.md

 			"Ability Enabled"				"0"

 			// The Super Tank respawns up to this many times.
+			// Note: This setting only applies if the "Respawn Random" setting is set to 0.
 			// Minimum: 1
 			// Maximum: 9999999999
 			"Respawn Amount"				"1"